 Shipbuilding & Ship Repair Industry Tax Credit

-The shipbuilding and ship repair industry tax credit is a new tax credit for eligible employers that employ apprentices in the B.C. shipbuilding and ship repair industry.
+The shipbuilding and ship repair industry tax credit is a tax credit for eligible employers that employ apprentices in the B.C. shipbuilding and ship repair industry.

 An eligible employer is an employer whose principal business is constructing, repairing or converting ships.
 An eligible apprentice is an employee who is registered as an apprentice with the Industry Training Authority (ITA) and is enrolled in an eligible apprenticeship program.

 For the purpose of the credit, ships are defined as sea-going vessels propelled by engine but do not include vessels ordinarily used for personal or recreational purposes.